#SkiGreen Directory

 Clothing

-Buy your ski and snowboard clothing secondhand, rent or borrow it for your trip: the greenest (and most affordable) option is always to not buy new.
+Whether you buy your outdoor clothing secondhand, rent or borrow it for your trip: the greenest (and most affordable) option is always to choose NOT to buy new.
 The carbon footprint of the fashion industry is second highest only to the oil industry.
 Horrifying, huh?
 Find out more about sustainable fashion here.

 Experts calculate that extending the active life of clothing by just three months per item leads to a 5-10% reduction in its carbon, water and waste footprint.